Create a Website Account - Manage notification subscriptions, save form progress and more.

 An accessory building that is 200 sq ft or smaller does require an accessory building permit.
 If the structure is bigger than 200 sq ft, a building permit is required.

-The City of Siloam Springs currently has building, plumbing, mechanical, demolition, and accessory building permits.
+The City of Siloam Springs currently has building (both residential and commercial) permits, plumbing, mechanical, electrical, demolition, accessory building, fence/wall, and driveway/sidewalk permits permits.

 Plans are needed for all changes to the original structure that may affect the structure.